conda-forge/cfep/cfep-05.md

 * How do I use labels to install these pre-release packages?

-Use the following command, but replace `PACKAGE_NAME` with the package you want to install and replace `LABEL` with "rc" or "dev":
+Use the following command, but replace `PACKAGE_NAME` with the package you want to install and replace `LABEL` with "rc", "dev" or "ltr":

 ```
 conda install -c conda-forge/label/PACKAGE_NAME_LABEL -c conda-forge PACKAGE_NAME